Misaligned gas acquisition as a formation pathway of S0 galaxies: Introduction

 \section{Introduction}

 In the theory of galaxy formation and evolution, the morphology of galaxy provides the first clue to their evolutionary status.
-It is suggested that discs of galaxies are formed by cooling of gas in the dark matter halos \citep{blumenthal_formation_1984, mo_formation_1998}, while the bulges of galaxies are formed from mergers \citep{khochfar_origin_2006}.
-The S0 galaxies, which have both featureless disks with clear bulge components \citep{hubble_extragalactic_1926}, possess many debates on their formation pathways.
+It is suggested that disks of galaxies are formed by cooling of gas in the dark matter halos \citep{blumenthal_formation_1984, mo_formation_1998}, while the bulges of galaxies are formed from mergers \citep{khochfar_origin_2006}.
+S0 galaxies, which are characterized by featureless disks and clear bulge components \citep{hubble_extragalactic_1926}, remain the subject of numerous debates regarding their formation pathways.